 Cambodian Living Arts was started by Arn Chorn-Pond - a musician and a survivor from Cambodia's Khmer Rouge era.
 During the civil war he managed to escape to a refugee camp and eventually to the United States.

 In the mid-1990’s, Arn returned to Cambodia on a mission to rebuild the legacy of his family’s involvement in Cambodian Opera and to find his music teacher from the time of the Khmer Rouge.
 On his trip, he “discovered” that other Master artists who had miraculously survived the war and the resulting genocide, were surviving in extremely difficult living conditions.
-The Cambodian Masters Performers Program, now Cambodian Living Arts, was born.
+The Cambodian Masters Performers Program was born.